What's Inside?

 • Receive your PhilHealth number and ID (or schedule for pickup/release).

-Option B: Online Registration (for existing members only)
+Option B: Online Registration (For All New Members)

 After receiving your ID, keep both printed and digital copies for onboarding and health claims.